 What is Metrology and How is It Used in Manufacturing?

 Everywhere you look, a manufacturer uses metrology to form the products you see.
-From the chair you’re sitting on to the device you’re reading this blog on, metrology had to be used to ensure each part adequately fit together.
+From the chair you’re sitting on to the device you’re reading this blog on, metrology had to be used to ensure each part adequately fits together.
 Metrology evaluates parts over time, like car parts that naturally shift.
 It is why manufacturers can inspect and adjust these shifts and make a product last longer.

 What is Metrology in Manufacturing?